opnfv/snaps/docs/how-to-use/UnitTests.rst

 SettingsUtilsUnitTests
 ----------------------

-Ensures that the settings_utils.py#create_volume_settings() function properly maps a snaps.domain.Volume object correctly to a snaps.openstack.create_volume.VolumeSettings object as well as a snaps.domain.VolumeType object to a snaps.openstack.create_volume.VolumeSettings object
+Ensures that the settings_utils.py#create_volume_config() function properly maps a snaps.domain.Volume object correctly to a snaps.config.volume.VolumeConfig object as well as a snaps.domain.VolumeType object to a snaps.config.volume.VolumeConfig object

 Ensures that the settings_utils.py#create_flavor_settings() function properly